SupeRuier/awesome-active-learning/contents/pb_classification.md

 - Cartography Active Learning [2021, EMNLP]: CAL.
 Select the instances that are the closest to the decision boundary between ambiguous and hard-to-learn instances.
 - Deep reinforced active learning for multi-class image classification [2022]
 - ImitAL: Learned Active Learning Strategy on Synthetic Data [2022]
+- Algorithm Selection for Deep Active Learning with Imbalanced Datasets [2023]

 ## 5. Others
 There still are other works uses innovative heuristics.